Maria Shriver: First Lady of California

 In 2004, Shriver was in attendance at both the Democratic National Convention and the Republican National Convention, attending the first to watch her uncle Ted Kennedy speak, and the latter to watch her husband speak.

 In 2005, Shriver launched her WE Connect Program, which connects working families in need with money-saving programs and support services.
 WE Connect brings together community organizations and businesses, government agencies and state leaders, congregations and schools as partners in responding to the needs of the millions of individuals and families who are struggling to make ends meet.
-Through a partnership with La Opinion, the nation's largest Spanish-language newspaper, WE Connect has developed three editions of a 24-page, full-color, bilingual supplement that has been circulated to over 20 million Californians in need.
+Through a partnership with La Opinión, the nation's largest Spanish-language newspaper, WE Connect has developed three editions of a 24-page, full-color, bilingual supplement that has been circulated to over 20 million Californians in need.
 In December 2009, Shriver, in partnership with The Women's Conference, created the WE Connect–Million Meals Initiative.
 Through this initiative, The Women's Conference made a donation to The California Association of Food Banks to provide more than one million meals to California families in need.
 The donation was allocated to the food bank's 44 member organizations who then distributed the food to California families through its more than 5,000 community-based organizations.
 In March 2010, Shriver held a three-day Community Resources Fair in Fresno and Los Angeles through WE Connect.
 The fairs provided vital programs and free support services such as tax preparation, housing and home foreclosure assistance, job assistance, flu shots, healthy food distribution and more.
 Event organizers estimated that over 40,000 individuals took advantage of free services during the course of the two weekends, and hundreds of thousands pounds of food were distributed.

 As First Lady, Shriver worked to promote service and volunteerism.
 As Honorary Chair of CaliforniaVolunteers, Shriver conceived of and launched the largest statewide volunteer matching network at CaliforniaVolunteers.org.
 Shriver was instrumental in inspiring Governor Schwarzenegger to establish the nation's first state cabinet-level Department of Service and Volunteering.
 She also pioneered and promoted a statewide disaster preparedness program called WE Prepare that encourages and educates Californians to be ready for an emergency or natural disaster.
 In addition, Shriver established WE Build and WE Garden, a children's playground and community garden-building initiative.
-“Try growing Tomatoes, I’ beans don't grow,” she exclaimed.
+"Try growing Tomatoes, I' beans don't grow," she exclaimed.
 Through CaliforniaVolunteers, Shriver has built 31 playgrounds with gardens in lower-income communities around the state in partnership with KaBOOM!.